talsaharonline/The-Jungle-FastRider/README.md

 This project generates and prints a new valid PIN code every time you refresh the home page, which you can copy in the console inside your browser.

-Each PIN key can provide a new access code only in the playground time frame, which means you cannot get a second access code inside the playground time frame.
+Each PIN key can provide a new access code with unlimited FastRide time frames or tickets runout.

 <br />